brycewray/hugo-site/content/posts/2021/04/speaking-up-for-sass.md

 [^editors]:	For that matter, you can edit multiple files at once in Notepad or TextEdit, too, if you really have no other choice.
 (And let's not kid ourselves: there are some enterprise IT shops which force even developers to use ancient text editors rather than their code editors of choice, so this isn't an idle concern.
 I know whereof I speak.)

-This whole "ah, I just want to write my CSS in my HTML because it's too much of a pain to edit two separate files at once" mantra held by utility-first CSS enthusiasts is BS---especially because, even *with* utility-first CSS, I think you **still** end up doing that lots of times anyway.
+This whole "ah, I just want to write my CSS in my HTML because it's too much of a pain to edit two separate files at once" mantra held by utility-first CSS enthusiasts is BS --- especially because, even *with* utility-first CSS, I think you **still** end up doing that lots of times anyway.
 (How else are you going to be extracting those components, after all?)
 And, if you don't, I'd guess you don't write a whole lot of HTML, or manage all that many websites, in the first place.

 ## Forward passé?

 The Sass website calls Sass "the most mature, stable, and powerful professional[-]grade CSS extension language in the world."
-Those who value only the latest and the greatest might spend too much time on those "mature" and "stable" descriptors and dismiss Sass as something that belongs to web development's yesterdays, but they do so at their own peril---namely, the danger of missing out on the power of Sass.
+Those who value only the latest and the greatest might spend too much time on those "mature" and "stable" descriptors and dismiss Sass as something that belongs to web development's yesterdays, but they do so at their own peril --- namely, the danger of missing out on the power of Sass.
 I hope their attitude won't similarly imperil those just getting into the field who might otherwise think What's Kewl Right Now is definitely how they'll be building websites long-term.
 Maybe it will; maybe it won't.

 I doubt I've changed any minds with this article.
 It's kind of like trying to talk politics to those who are utterly committed to a specific party.
 However, I wanted to explain why Sass remains highly relevant for web development, and why that's likely to continue for the foreseeable future.